 "It was never the intent of Congress in passing the Patriot Act to allow for a dragnet surveillance program that captures the communications of all Americans," said Rep. Eshoo, a former eight-year member of the House Intelligence Committee.

-The NSA's surveillance programs to collect massive amounts of Internet data and phone records are authorized under a section of the 2001 Patriot Act that allows the government to collect such information if it certifies to the Foreign Intelligence Surveillance Court that the records are "relevant" to a foreign intelligence or international terrorism investigation.
+The vote follows the disclosure of information about the NSA's surveillance programs, which have been collecting both Internet data and phone records from all Americans.
+The NSA does this under a section of the 2001 Patriot Act that allows the government to collect such information if it certifies to the Foreign Intelligence Surveillance Court that the records are "relevant" to a foreign intelligence or international terrorism investigation.

 "My vote barring the NSA from engaging in blanket surveillance programs was aimed at reforming how the NSA carries out its responsibilities to protect our country, minus a massive dragnet," Rep. Eshoo said.